-There are no IFRSs or IFRIC interpretations that are effective for the first time for the financial year beginning on or after 1 July 2020 that have a material impact on the Group.
+There are no IFRSs or IFRIC interpretations that are effective for the first time for the financial year beginning on or after 1 July 2021 that have a material impact on the Group.

-(b) New standards issued but not effective for the financial year beginning 1 July 2020 and not early adopted
+(b) New standards issued but not effective for the financial year beginning 1 July 2021 and not early adopted

-There are no new standards that have been released and not yet adopted that are expected to have a significant financial impact on the Group.
+There are no new standards that have been released and not yet adopted that are expected to have a material impact on the Group.